pyOpenSci/handbook/organization/external-communication.md

 * Promote the video on socials within the first 20 minutes of the video launching
 * Use no more than two hashtags per video

-At this point in time, there are no active goals or success metrics for the YouTube channel, however we'll be sure to update this section once we're regularly updating our channel!
+At this point in time, there are no active goals or success metrics for the YouTube channel.
+We'll be sure to update this section once we're regularly updating our channel!

 ## Discourse

 pyOpenSci also maintains a [public Discourse forum](https://pyopensci.discourse.group/).
 Unlike Slack, which has restricted access, anyone is able to join and participate in Discourse.
 Discourse is a place to announce new packages in our ecosystem, to post memos to the community, as well as to announce meetings and other events.
 We also want the community to use it to ask questions around peer review and packaging.

-At this point in time pyOpenSci has not developed a robust Discourse strategy for community engagement, but continues to discuss the platform and how we would like to use it in our quarterly social media strategy meetings.
+pyOpenSci is currently in the process of sunsetting Discourse as it has not proven to be a widely-used platform for our community.
+We are currently exploring the use of GitHub discussions.

 ## Zenodo